 Your attorney will ask for more information that can help back up your claim, and then file another dispute to the agency.
 Therefore, provide your attorney with fresh and relevant information to help convince the credit reporting agency; otherwise, they may consider your dispute as frivolous and stop investigating the matter further.

-If other options do not work, your attorney may decide to sue your creditor for supplying inaccurate information.
+If other options do not work, your attorney may decide to sue your creditor or debt collector for supplying inaccurate information.
 However, these lawsuits are often complicated because the FCRA has created several avenues that help creditors avoid liability.

 Your lawyer may also sue the credit reporting agency, especially if they have continued to give erroneous information after you requested them to delete it.
 Your Shrader Law, PLLC attorney could help you win punitive damages, statutory damages, attorney fees, and court costs.